zcash/zcash-gitian/README.md

 directory for your signatures in our `gitian.sigs` repository.
 We suggest using the username portion of the email address associated with your GPG key.
 In our example this is `hpotter`.

+For more info about updating or revoking gpg keys, see [Notes on updating or revoking GPG keys](docs/gpg_keys.md)

 ## Install Vagrant plugins